rrthomas/DarkGlass/doc/Installation.md

 Depending on whether you want to use DarkGlass statically or dynamically, see the [Static sites](Static sites.md) or [Dynamic sites](Dynamic sites.md).

 The site should now be ready to use.
+See [Testing](Testing.md) for how to test it in dynamic mode without configuring a web server.

 Then, see [Customization](Customization.md) for details of the various ways in which DarkGlass can be customized.